garycourt/korc/README.md

 ## Roadmap

 * Support parallel staging (all stages fire at same time)
+* Add option for adding size adapters
+* Add option to ensure stage 1 has thrust vectoring
 * Add parts from other mods
-* Add option for adding size adapters

 ## Support This Project